oxcsml/epimap/docs/index.md

 Welcome to the UK Local Covid Map.
-This interactive map visualises the historical and predicted future developments of the Covid-19 epidemic across local authorities in Great Britain.
+This interactive map visualises the historical and predicted future developments of the Covid-19 epidemic across local authorities in the UK.
-We hope it may be of use in informing policy makers, health protection teams and the public, with regards to the state of the epidemic.
+We hope it may be of use in informing policy makers, health protection teams and the public, with regards to the current and future states of the epidemic.

 <p>